-Joan Claybrook quotes
+Joan Claybrook famous quotes

 • My critique of democracy begins and ends with this point.
 Kids must be educated to disrespect authority or else democracy is a farce.